aasensio/3d_sir/README.md

 SIR3D is a parallel synthesis code for the synthesis of LTE lines based on SIR.

+## Installation

+Download the code and type:

+    python setup.py install

+If you want to work on the code it is much comfortable to install a development version by typing:

+    python setup.py develop

+You need a working GFortran compiler available.

 ## Features

 - It uses MPI in a master-agent topology for the fast calculation of Stokes profiles in 3D cubes